- About Us

 We offer eLearning, which is online and replaces books.
 This not only offers divers convenience but also saves on the paper used to create the book.

-PADI have also launched an e-manual too which you can take instead of the printed paper version.
+PADI have also launched an e-manual too which we give you instead of the printed paper version.
 This not only saves trees but space in your luggage too.
 The e-manual is simply an online digitized version of the paper manual.
-We are one of the few diver centres here that actually promote and offer this to their divers.
 It has been extremely popular and saves on a huge amount of paper production and usage.

 We have created and deployed structures which have increased the scope and size of artificial reefs.